thiagork/fcc-survey-form/README.md

 https://fcc-survey-form.netlify.com/

-This is a project by freeCodeCamp (freecodecamp.org) to build a Generic Survey Form.
+This is a project for freeCodeCamp (freecodecamp.org) to build a Generic Survey Form.

 For this project we are supposed to use plain CSS.